archoad/PythonAES/README.md

 PythonAES
 =========

-Implementation of AES ciphering algorithm in Python
+Implementation of miniAES and AES ciphering algorithm in Python